mtsoleimani/jodd-http-android/README.md

-# jodd-http-android

-Port Jodd-Http to android (v5.0.4)
+# Jodd Http Client for Android

 Jodd HTTP is tiny, raw HTTP client - and yet simple and convenient.
 It offers a simple way to send requests and read responses - so to please developers.